iliasuto/denko/docs/Base64.md

 # Introduction

-This library "libdenko-base64.a" provides tools for Base64 decoding and encoding.
+This library "libdenko.a" provides tools for Base64 decoding and encoding.

 Include header `denko/base64.h`.